nine7nine/FSThost-pkgbuild/README.md

 Unlike the wine-staging RT patch, I don't allow setting the wineserver thread priority (independently).
 I'm doing this  for good reason. more on that below...
 Instead, we want this priority/thread placement;

- - WINE_RT_PRIO = Wineserver, Kernel-mode APC && RT prioclass THREAD_PRIORITY_TIME_CRITCAL threads.
+ - WINE_RT_PRIO/SCHED_FIFO(forced) = Wineserver, Kernel-mode APC && RT prioclass THREAD_PRIORITY_TIME_CRITCAL threads.
- - WINE_RT_PRIO (-1) = any PROCESS_PRIOOCLASS_REALTIME threads, just below _TIME_CRITICAL threads.
+ - WINE_RT_PRIO (- 1 priority) = any PROCESS_PRIOOCLASS_REALTIME threads, just below THREAD_PRIORITY_TIME_CRITICAL threads.
  - SCHED_OTHER = everything else

-This ensures that the kernel-mode APC can preempt user APCs. it also ensures that any critical threads in an app will have the same priority as those in Wine-NSPA's core / Wineserver, while also making sure that in both cases; they can preempt the less important RT prioclass threads in apps.
+This ensures that the kernel-mode APC can preempt user APCs. it also ensures that any critical threads in an app will have the same priority as those in Wine-NSPA's core / Wineserver. -- while also making sure that in both cases; they can preempt the less important RT prioclass threads in apps...
+Synchronization is another important consideration, here.

 Another difference; WINE_RT_PRIO is a MAX value and decrements; this may be personal taste, but it's a strong preference.
 I prefer to set the MAX priority level for wine.
-Then the less important RT threads are simply the WINE_RT_PRIO - 1.
+Then the less important RT threads are simply the WINE_RT_PRIO - 1 priority..

   NOTE: I actually do set WINE_RT_PRIO very high (78) on my machine. just below Jack. for DAWs, you might have to be careful how high you set WINE_RT_PRIO, as you don't want to interfere with your DAW's most